turingschool/backend-curriculum-site/module1/projects/battleship/iteration_3.md

 ## Setup

-You need to place the computer's ships and the players ships to set up the game
+Once the User has chosen to play, you need to place the computer's ships and the players ships to set up the game.

 ### Computer Ship Placement